Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 }
 ```

-Mandatory information to provide your customer would be the `claimCode`, the `expirationDate`, and the `redemptionInstructions`, which instuct your customer how to make the claim.
+Mandatory information to provide your customer would be the `claimCode`, the `expirationDate`, and the `redemptionInstructions`, which instucts your customer how to make the claim.